andrew0harney/config/README.md

 Configuration is Iterm2 with powerline font and Solarized Dark theme.
-Added scripts Git scripts from [Remy](https://gist.github.com/remy/6079223#file-remy-zsh-theme).
+Added Git scripts from [Remy](https://gist.github.com/remy/6079223#file-remy-zsh-theme).
 Using tmux for screen splitting